 All equipment is burned after use.
 A scenario that makes it impossible not to make correlations with Chernobyl.

 "The filters themselves contain radionuclides," they explain to TEPCO.
 Over the years the water has often passed through the filters again because a single passage was not enough.

 A new version of the filters is more effective, removing or reducing around 50 radionuclides to levels acceptable to the IAEA.

 A radionuclides however remains, and cannot be removed with the technology we have.
 Tritium.

 The IAEA argues that when diluted with seawater, Fukushima's water can be released into the ocean because its levels would be reduced and the damage would be quite small.

 In the Fukushima area, the words of the IAEA do not calm the situation, especially that of the local fishing industry already tested by the gigantic damage to image suffered by the nuclear accident.

 Kyoichi Kamiyama, director of the Regional Government's Department of Radioactivity Research emphasizes the sufferings that Fukushima fishermen have suffered for 8 years.

-“Throw that water into the ocean?
-I am absolutely against it, ”He said in an interview with Associated France Press.
+"Throwing that water into the ocean?
+I'm absolutely against it, "he said in an interview with Associated France Press.

 At national level, the situation is no less tangled